 Every designer will label their pages slightly differently.
 Some will have a letter and number order, ie, A1, A2,A3 would be the first row and B1,B2,B3 would be the second row.
 Other designers use just letters or just numbers and some use an assembly chart akin to a jigsaw puzzle.

-4. Sew it Up and Show it Off!
+Step 5 – Sew it and Show it off!